samlynndavis/Bodiless-JS-Chris/packages/bodiless-search/doc/Search.md

 **Example:**

-Build an HOC component that can be used to wrap any content/components:
+Build a HOC component that can be used to wrap any content/components:

 ```tsx
 type Props = DesignableComponentsProps<NoSearchComponents> & HTMLProps<HTMLElement>;